All Episodes

 This has been needed now almost since the beginning.

-Were it done by an outside entity or force would be tantamount to an act of war.
+What has happened to the educational system in America were it done by an outside entity or force would be tantamount to an act of war.

 Wow.

-That's how that's how bad this is.
+That's how bad this is.

-New Jersey's educational system is garbage too.
+New Jersey's educational system is garbage, too.

-Per pupil spending has steadily increased per student, now nearly now over 26,000 per year.
+Per student, now over $26,000 per year.

 Their performance, minimal gains, next to nothing.